-The Administrator is a service provider to the Management Company on behalf of the ICAV and is not responsible for the preparation of this document or for the activities of the ICAV and therefore accepts no responsibility for any information contained in this document.
+The Administrator is a service provider to the Management Company on behalf of the ICAV and is not responsible for the preparation of this Prospectus and therefore accepts no responsibility for any information contained in this Prospectus.

-9.6.
+8.6.
 Depositary

-The ICAV in the presence of the Management Company has appointed HSBC Continental Europe as the depositary responsible for providing depositary services to the ICAV for the purposes of and in compliance with the UCITS Regulations pursuant to the Depositary Agreement.
+The ICAV has appointed HSBC Continental Europe as the depositary responsible for providing depositary services to the ICAV for the purposes of and in compliance with the UCITS Regulations pursuant to the Depositary Agreement.

 The Depositary is the Dublin branch of HSBC Continental Europe, a société anonyme incorporated in France under French law and having its registered office at 38 Avenue Kléber, 75116 Paris, France.
-The Depositary is an indirect wholly owned subsidiary of HSBC Holdings plc, a public limited company incorporated in England and Wales.
-When providing services to Irish UCITS, the Depositary is subject to the supervision of the Central Bank of Ireland.
+The Depositary is an indirect wholly owned subsidiary of HSBC, a public limited company incorporated in England and Wales.
+When providing services to the ICAV the Depositary is subject to the supervision of the Central Bank.